-Our results have specific implications for the role of China's governance system in air pollution spillovers.
-China's reforms have succeeded in part because of its regionally decentralized system in which the central government provides incentives to local governments based primarily on local GDP to the exclusion of other criteria (Jin et al., 2005; Li and Zhou, 2005; Xu, 2011) such as environmental quality.
-Our results indicate that these incentives exacerbate the negative implications of air pollution spillovers on manufacturing productivity.
+Our results have specific implications for the role of China's governance system in managing air pollution spillovers.
+China's reforms have succeeded in part because of its regionally decentralized system in which the central government provides incentives to local governments based primarily on local GDP to the exclusion of other criteria (Jin et al., 2005; Li and Zhou, 2005; Xu, 2011).
+Our results imply that these incentives exacerbate the negative implications of air pollution spillovers on manufacturing productivity.
 This complements Jia (2017) which provides empirical evidence that these incentives result in more pollution.
-Including local environmental quality in local government officials' performance valuation is not enough; cross-boundary pollution spillovers must be considered too.
+Including local environmental quality in local government officials' performance valuation is not enough; regional coordination of cross-boundary pollution spillovers must be considered.